Luthaf/Jumos.jl/doc/simulations/check.rst

 Checking the simulation consistency
 ===================================

-Molecular dynamic is usually a `garbage in, garbage out` set of algorithm.
+Molecular dynamic is usually a `garbage in, garbage out` set of algorithms.
 The numeric and physical issues are not caught by the algorithm themselves, and the physical (and chemical) consistency of the simulation should be checked often.

-In `Jumos`, this is achieved by the ``Check`` algorithms, presented here.
-All the type names defines what is checked by the algorithm.
-Checks can be added to a simulation by using the ``add_check`` function.
+In `Jumos`, this is achieved by the ``Check`` algorithms, which are presented in this section.
+Checking algorithms can be added to a simulation by using the ``add_check`` function.

 .. function:: add_check(::MolecularDynamic, check)
     :noindex:

-    Add a check to the simulation check list.
-If the check is already present, a warning is issued.
+    Adds a checking algorithm to the simulation.
+If the algorithm is already present, a warning is issued.

     Usage example: